 Dr. Williams explored several ways to make long-term R&D investments more attractive.
 One way might be to change patents to provide longer protections for therapeutics that take longer to get to market.
 Two other options involve the investment of public funds.
 Much like a city offering financial incentives to plant a hardy, slow-growing tree, public funds could be used to directly encourage private R&D investments in long-term projects.
 Dr. Williams also explored the option of using earlier end-points in clinical trials that indicate a drug is safe and effective without waiting for survival data.
 Public investment to develop earlier clinical end-points in cardiovascular trials almost certainly played an important role in bringing drugs like statins to the market faster.
 Similar investments in developing earlier clinical end-points for cancer or other clinical trials might pay-off in the long run.
 This would be much like a city making well-developed saplings of the hardy trees available for purchase, so that you would not have to wait as long for them to grow and produce shade.

 Do Firms Underinvest in Long-Term Research?
-Evidence from Cancer Clinical Trials.
+Evidence from Cancer Clinical Trials (link is external).
 Budish Eric, Benjamin N. Roin, and Heidi Williams.
 American Economic Review.
 July 2015.
 105(7): 2044-85.
 Please note that access to the full-text article may require institutional access.

-Read a brief article about Dr. Williams’ research in the New York Times: “Why Preventing Cancer Is Not the Priority in Drug Development.”
+Read a brief article about Dr. Williams’ research in the New York Times: “Why Preventing Cancer Is Not the Priority in Drug Development (link is external).”